USTHBdz/C_Programming/Lecture3/Lecture3.md

 - Working with Enum, Structs and Typedef
 ## Memory and Pointers :
 ### Introduction :
-Memory is the place where our computer store all data and variables that the programs use as grid each column has it own adress and inside it we can see the value we stored, C is powerfull cuz it let use access the memory and manipulate the values inside those grids to access and display memory adress of any vaariable in C we use & before the variable name
+Memory is the place where our computer store all data and variables that the programs use as grid each column has it own address and inside it we can see the value we stored, C is powerfull cuz it let use access the memory and manipulate the values inside those grids to access and display memory address of any variable in C we use & before the variable name
 ```
 #include <stdio.h>